Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Introduction

 \section{Introduction}

-The modern study of epidemic models has been intense for the past several decades, with work dating back to the $1970$s \cite{Bailey1975}, and a slew of recent results from the control community coming in recent years \cite{Preciado2014,Nowzari2017,Ogura2016,Wang2014,Lee2016a,Watkins2015,Eshghi2016,Eshghi2017,Hota2017,Pare2017a,Drakopoulos2014a,Scaman2016,Watkins2017}.
-Potential applications include message passing in complex wireless networks \cite{Wang2014}, competition between multiple mimetic behaviors in social networks \cite{Wei2013}, and the spread of biological disease \cite{Keeling2005,Eksin2017,Brauer2006,Yan2007} have all been proposed as potential areas of application for mathematical models of epidemics.
+The modern study of epidemic models has been intense for the past several decades, with work dating back to the $1970$s \cite{Bailey1975}, and a slew of recent results from the control community coming in recent years \cite{Preciado2014,Nowzari2017,Ogura2016,Wang2014,Lee2016a,Watkins2015,Eshghi2016,Eshghi2017,Hota2017,Pare2017,Drakopoulos2014,Scaman2016,Watkins2017}.
+Potential applications include message passing in complex wireless networks \cite{Wang2014}, competition between multiple mimetic behaviors in social networks \cite{Wei2013}, and the spread of biological disease \cite{Keeling2005,Eksin2017,Brauer2006,Yan2007}.
 A recent review of the control of epidemic processes can be found in \cite{Nowzari2016}.